sdpython/pyensae/README.rst

 * import a tsv file into a database
 * retrieve stock prices from Yahoo Finance
 * magic commands to easily use SQLite3 from a notebook
-* magic commands to access a Cloudera Cluster and run PIG jobs
-* magic commands to access Azure Blob Storage and HDInsight
-* magic commands to display content of a folder in DataFrame

 Dependencies
 ------------